Lufax (NYSE:LU) Shares Gap Down Following Weak Earnings

-Lufax Holding Ltd (NYSE:LU – Get Free Report) gapped down before the market opened on Thursday after the company announced weaker than expected quarterly earnings.
+Lufax Holding Ltd (NYSE:LU – Get Free Report)’s share price gapped down prior to trading on Thursday following a weaker than expected earnings announcement.
 The stock had previously closed at $2.73, but opened at $2.30.
-Lufax shares last traded at $2.46, with a volume of 2,347,455 shares.
+Lufax shares last traded at $2.46, with a volume of 2,347,455 shares changing hands.

-Separately, Bank of America decreased their price objective on Lufax from $5.22 to $2.75 and set a “neutral” rating for the company in a research note on Friday.
+Separately, Bank of America lowered their price target on shares of Lufax from $5.22 to $2.75 and set a “neutral” rating for the company in a research report on Friday.

 About Lufax